toby-meyer/AzSecurityPackRedirectAndHeadersMed/README.md

-# Azure App Serivce Security Pack - Medium Strength
+# Azure App Service Security Pack - Medium Strength

 The purpose of this extension is to create a one-stop shop for common basic security concerns when using Azure Web Apps.